 If you’ve ever wished you could hire an organizer, this book is your wish come true.

 I created a DIY organizing guide to help you kick start the organizing process, starting with the areas of your home that will have the biggest impact.
-So, if you’re feeling motivated sign up for Chaos to Calm: Organizing Help for Busy Households.
+So, if you’re feeling motivated sign up for Chaos to Calm to organize your household for good.

-- Matt and I have been married 23 years.
-Our daughter, Hannah, is 22 and is a newlywed to Mikey.
-They currently live in California.
+Matt and I have been married 23 years.
+Our daughter, Hannah, is 22 and is studying to be a nurse at West Coast University in Dalls.

-- We share our empty nest with Blackie the gray tabby, who Hannah names when she was six, and Britt who is the sweetest dog and brings so much joy to our household.
+We share our empty nest with Blackie the gray tabby, who Hannah named when she was six, and Britt, our sweet dog who daily shows us what unconditional love looks like.